SVA-SE/learnr/README.md

 installed.
 The participants also need to install the [RStudio](http://www.rstudio.com/) editor (http://www.rstudio.com/).

-## Target audicience
+## Target audience

-You are a person with an interest in data managment and data analysis.
+You are a person with an interest in data management and data analysis.

 We expect that you have either little or no experience with R.